LinuxForHealth/health-patterns/clinical-ingestion/README.md

 The Clinical Ingestion flow requires a number of underlying service to operate.
 These can all be deployed and configured automatically using instructions provided [here](helm-charts/alvearie-ingestion/README.md).
 However, if you wish to deploy and configure your own, follow the instructions [here](README_MANUAL_DEPLOY.md).

-## Running a FHIR bundle through the Clinical Ingestion Flow
+## Running clinical data through the Clinical Ingestion Flow

 There are two ways to easily send clinical data through the Clinical Ingestion Flow once it is deployed to NiFi.